-Watch UFC Striking Wizard Israel Adesanya Style All over His Opponent
+Watch UFC Striking Wizard Israel Adesanya Style All Over His Opponent

 My god, this photo from the Las Vegas Review-Journal.
 Captures the exact moment that Israel Adesanya extracted a piece of Brad Tavares' face, using his elbow as a scalpel. https://t.co/Cd5pAf1mOr

 Though he was allowed to continue, Tavares had nothing to offer Adesanya as the moments wore on.
-That resulted in a clean sweep of the scorecards, and yet another win for the Last Stylebender.
+That resulted in a clean sweep of the scorecards and yet another win for the Last Stylebender.

 Now 14-0 in his career (3-0 in the UFC), it feels like the sky's the limit for Adesanya.
-It will be interesting to see who he faces in his next fight, and whether he is given a quick turnaround or is given more time to sharpen up in the gym.
+It will be interesting to see who he faces in his next fight and whether he is given a quick turnaround or is given more time to sharpen up in the gym.

 Adesanya Beats Tavares in Decision